gophergala2016/SubLangLearn/README.md

 It is a simple golang webserver that controls VLC Player via Remote Control.
 A uses reads subtitles in browser and can jump to previous or next phrases easy.

-For me - English is foreign language.
+For me - English is a foreign language.
 ![screenshot](https://raw.github.com/gophergala2016/SubLangLearn/master/static/SubLangLearn_sceenshot.png)

 ## Prerequisites